• Skip to primary navigation

 What is the best oil for deep frying?

-I prefer to use avocado oil, mild vegetable oil, or canola oil for deep frying because they are easy high-smoke point oils to use.
-You can also use coconut oil, but know that this oil will flavor the donuts with a mild coconut taste.
+I prefer to use avocado, mild vegetable, or canola oil for deep frying because they are easy, high-smoke point oils.
+You can also use coconut oil but know that this oil will flavor the donuts with a mild coconut taste.

 How do you reheat fried donuts?